Return to Castle Wolfenstein: Community mods

+RealRTCW

-On October 15, 2020, a community overhaul mod RealRTCW was released on Steam as a free modification for original game.
-It features new renderer, expanded arsenal, rebalanced gunplay, new high-quality models, textures and sounds.
+On October 15, 2020, a community overhaul mod RealRTCW was released on Steam as a free modification for the original game.
+It features a new renderer, expanded arsenal, rebalanced gunplay, new high-quality models, textures and sounds.

+Ahead of the game's twenty-fifth anniversary, a celebratory PC port of Threewave Software's console-exclusive prologue, Cursed Sands, again developed by French creator William Faure, was announced on March 21, 2026, with a release on May 6 (the same date as the Xbox version's, Tides of War, in 2003) of the same year as a modification for the original game, and as a free DLC for the remastered RealRTCW on Steam and GOG, published by Dark Matter Productions.

+Wolfenstein: Enemy Territory Single-Player & Cooperative

 On November 19, 2021, day of the game's twentieth anniversary, free modification Wolfenstein: Enemy Territory Single-Player & Cooperative was released on Steam by French modder William Faure, head of a small team of developers at Dark Matter Productions since 2013 who was also involved in the development of RealRTCW, restoring the single-player campaign of the cancelled Return to Castle Wolfenstein: Enemy Territory expansion with approval and external support from original game developers.

 Film

 A Return to Castle Wolfenstein film was announced in 2002 with Rob Cohen attached to direct.
 Little information has been available since, however, with the exception of a July 20, 2005, IGN interview.
 The interview discussed the Return to Castle Wolfenstein film with id employees.
 In the interview, Todd Hollenshead indicated that the movie was in the works, though still in the early stages.

 On August 3, 2007, Variety confirmed Return to Castle Wolfenstein, to be written and directed by Roger Avary and produced by Samuel Hadida.
 On November 2, 2012, Roger Avary signed on to write and direct the film.
 The film is being described as a mix of Inglourious Basterds and Captain America.